soumya-99/test-svelte/README.md

-# Just a Counter - Nothing More
+# Just a Counter and Todo - Nothing More
 Testing SVELTE